PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.InMemory.md

 **Class library that contains types that define generic event bus services that use an in-memory implementation.**

-## About

-This class library is a concrete implementation of the [Primavera.Hydrogen.EventBus](EventBus.Abstractions.md) abstractions that uses an in-memory implementation.

-This document contains explanations and examples on how to consume the class library.

 ## Implementing the service

 The service can be implemented by simply instantiating the `InMemoryEventBus` class.
 There's no configuration associated.